marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/epiphany-function-attributes.rst

   entirely, in which case no interrupt vector table entry is provided.

-  Note that interrupts are enabled inside the function unless the :gcc-attr:`disinterrupt` attribute is also specified.
+  Note that interrupts are enabled inside the function unless the :epiphany-fn-attr:`disinterrupt` attribute is also specified.

   The following examples are all valid uses of these attributes on Epiphany targets: